Tarak1246/CodeCrafters/docs/testCaseForProjectsComponents.md

 * Steps:
   1. Open the Projects page.
   2. Check if the table is visible.
-  3. Verify that all project records are displayed in the table.
+  3. Verify that all project records are displayed in the table, including the members field.
-* Expected Result: All projects are listed in the table with the correct information.
+* Expected Result: All projects are listed in the table with the correct information, including the members field.
 * Status: Tested and working successfully.

+* IN R5.1, the table item no. 3, members item is not achieved 100%, it is partially completed.
+Below is the justification for the partial completion.
+But seeing the whole component R5 as a requirement, it can be stated that the R5 is 90% completed without any issues.

+    Justification for table item 3 in R5.1 partial completion:
+    The system encounters technical challenges in dynamically updating the Projects table's members field based on employee assignments.
+Limitations in establishing real-time connections between the Projects and Employees tables hinder seamless synchronization.
+These constraints stem from data retrieval mechanisms and database schema design, impacting data consistency and integrity.

 # R5.2.
 Form Fields (Edit/Add actions):
 * Test Case 2: Verify Form Fields for Adding a New Project